Led by librarians on behalf of libraries

 Personnel and Compensation Committee

 Provides oversight review of compensation and benefits for the employees of the corporation.
-This committee evaluates and reports to the Board of Trustees on matters concerning management performance, employee compensation and personal policies, management development and continuity plans, and approves (but does not administer or manage) employee compensation and benefit programs.
+This committee evaluates and reports to the Board of Trustees on matters concerning management performance, employee compensation and personnel policies, management development and continuity plans, and approves (but does not administer or manage) employee compensation and benefit programs.

 Committee on Technology Planning